alexandru-savinov/BalancedNewsGo/README.md

 NewsBalancer analyzes news articles from diverse sources using multiple LLM perspectives (left, center, right) to provide balanced viewpoints and identify potential biases.
 The application features a complete **Editorial template integration** providing a modern, responsive web interface with server-side rendering.

-**Current Status:** ✅ **Production Ready** - All core functionality is operational including the Editorial template web interface, database integration, search functionality, filtering, pagination, and comprehensive testing.
-The `essential`, `backend`, and `api` test suites pass when run with the `NO_AUTO_ANALYZE=true` environment variable.
+**Current Status:** ✅ **Production Ready** - All core functionality is operational including the Editorial template web interface, database integration, search functionality, filtering, pagination, performance optimization, and comprehensive testing.
+The `essential`, `backend`, and `api` test suites pass when run with the `NO_AUTO_ANALYZE=true` environment variable. **Frontend Task 4.1 Performance Optimization completed** with excellent Core Web Vitals results.

 **Key Architectural Principles:**
 *   **Data Flow:** Articles are ingested from RSS feeds (`internal/rss`), stored in a SQLite database (`internal/db`, typically `news.db`), and then analyzed for political bias.